SDC

 to enjoy a fast flash cards experience!
 You can also install the sdc-git

-package from the AUR.
 The program will display the key

 of a randomly selected card.
 Press any key to show the val